 The paint contractor was using spray guns to apply the aluminum – based paint.
 The ceiling to wall junctions have small gaps along with rollup doors.
 In addition, the space housing the car collection was not climate controlled and because it was a very warm day the outside doors were opened and several large fans were in use to exhaust the warm air to the outside.

-This created a suction that pulled a fine mist of paint through the tiny gaps and into the car collection space.
-The result was a fine mist that “rained” on the entire car collection.
-Analysis and liability determination of the paint at a lab was used to understand the makeup of the overspray.
+Consequently, this created a suction that pulled a fine mist of paint through the tiny gaps and into the car collection space.
+Additionally, as the result fine mist “rained” on the entire car collection.
+Basically, we used lab-tested paint analysis and liability determination to understand the makeup of the overspray.